sheenarbw/tutorial-airflow/docs/1-install-dependencies.md

 Airflow installation is a little bit unusual.
 To keep things explicit we'll do this in a separate step:

 ```
+cd src # if you aren't there already

 source venv/bin/activate # activate your venv if you haven't already

 AIRFLOW_VERSION=2.7.0